 First, you’ll need to make sure that the lead or sale value of the prospect is viable before you decide to work together.

 Again, you don’t want to work with someone who is selling $2 red widgets.
-Because if they’re paying you $2,500 a month, they’ve got to be selling a shit load of red widgets in order for you to get them a positive return on investment.
+Because if they’re paying you $2,500 a month, they’ve got to be selling a lot of red widgets in order for you to get them a positive return on investment.

 So that that should always be your starting point – prequalifying the client and ensuring that the lead or sale value is a good fit.